 This release kicks off the 3.7 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The ember-try addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here:

 Ember.js is the core framework for building ambitious web applications.

 Ember.js 3.6 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
 There are 2 new features, 6 deprecations, and 13 bugfixes in this version.

 The ES Class and Native Class Constructor Update RFCs officially ship in 3.6!
 This feature means that usage of native classes has stabilized, and they are considered public API whose behavior will not change.

 Great, so I can use

 class syntax now?!

 Without decorators or class fields, the benefits of class syntax are generally not worth the costs.
-Simple behaviors and features that we rely on day-to-day in Ember, such as service injections, computed properties, and actions, all require decorators.
+Easy-to-use behaviors and features that we rely on day-to-day in Ember, such as service injections, computed properties, and actions, all require decorators.
 Even if you don't need any of these values, without class fields any class properties must be assigned in the

 init hook instead, and this would make it even more difficult to update later on when class fields and decorators have shipped.